ActualMandM/StreamTool/README.md

 If you want to update most of the tools, run ~UPDATE.bat

-Thanks PTKickass for helping with the downloading portion of SETUP and UPDATE.
+Thanks PTKay for helping with the downloading portion of SETUP and UPDATE.

 To use a bat file, drag and drop a file supported by vgmstream onto one.